dd86k/dd86/README.md

 DD-DOS aims to be a simple compatibility layer via total emulation, more than NTVDM, and for all systems.

+There is a reference manual available over the Wiki.

 ## Folder structure

 | Folder | Build type | Description |